Banner of a team meeting and smiling with a think wording

 For you to register an E-2 Company you will need the same requirements as when you were applying for your E-2 Visa.
 This is, but not limited to, the investment itself, your source of funding, and your business plan.

-Does an Investor have to be issued an E-2 Visa?
+Does an investor have to be issued an E-2 Visa?

 Can I operate a business without a Visa?